andreasjost/CI-MS4-Team-Tool/README.md

 ## Surface
 - Simple yet inviting home page displaying the 3 most important key functions of the Web App.
 Two Buttons on top, for Signup (call to action) and Login.
 Footer at the bottom with an ‚about‘ and a short ‚support‘-section
-- Simple business—like color scheme (black white gray blue) inside the application
+- Simple business-like color scheme (black white gray blue) inside the application
 - Buttons slightly rounded and whenever possible the same size
 - blue links signalise interaction (clickable)
-- Show the main section highlighted (Planning/Coaching/Messages)
+- Show the main sections highlighted when selected (Planning/Coaching/Messages)
 - Constant use of 2 fonts: Blinker for titles, Roboton (or Bootstrap standard) for text
 - Fontawesome icons when appropriate
 - Use of pictures that fit the described color scheme